jonathanhliu21/BikeDashboardPlus/docs/pages/make_yourself.md

     curl -s https://raw.githubusercontent.com/jonyboi396825/BikeDashboardPlus/master/install.bash -o install.bash
     ```

-    After running this, you will have to figure out what serial port your Arduino.
+    After running this, you will have to figure out the serial port of your Arduino.
 Type `ls -l /dev` to see all serial ports.
 The port for the Arduino should be `ttyUSB*` or `ttyACM*`.
 The best way to check which port the Arduino is located on is to plug in the Arduino, take note of the ports that are `ttyUSB*` or `ttyACM*`, then unplug the Arduino, and see which of those ports disappeared.
 That port would be the Arduino.

     After getting the path to the serial port (ex `/dev/ttyUSB0` or `/dev/ttyACM0`), type this command in: